 Syntax Description restart-interval interval (Optional) Graceful-restart interval in seconds.
 The range is from 1 to 1800, and the default is 120.
+Tange is from 1 to 1800, and the default is 120.

 Command Default The GR feature is not enabled on GR-capable routers.